googleapis/repo-automation-bots/packages/snippet-bot/README.md

 Instructions are provided in [googleapis/repo-automation-bots](https://github.com/googleapis/repo-automation-bots/blob/master/README.md) for deploying and testing your bots.

+## Required permission
-This bot needs read/write permissions on PRs and Checks.
-Also make sure that the bot is listening to webhooks for PRs.
+This bot needs read/write permissions on PRs, Issues and Checks.
+Also make sure that the bot is listening to webhooks for PRs and Issues.

+- Read/Write permission on:
+  - PRs
+  - Issues
+  - Checks
+- Listening to events:
+  - PRs
+  - Issues

 After installing the bot, you have to have `.github/snippet-bot.yml` for actually enabling it.